suzannejmatthews/PDC-Unplugged/content/activities/JigsawPuzzle.md

 ### Programming Topics

 * Comprehend Load balancing: Understand the effects of load imbalances on performance, and ways to balance load across threads or processes.
-* Comprehend Scheduling and mapping (Static): Understand how to map and schedule computations before runtime	DSA/Systems
+* Comprehend Static Scheduling and mapping: Understand how to map and schedule computations before runtime	DSA/Systems
-* Comprehend Scheduling and mapping (Dynamic): Understand how to map and schedule computations at runtime	DSA/Systems
+* Comprehend Dynamic Scheduling and mapping: Understand how to map and schedule computations at runtime	DSA/Systems
 * Know Data: Understand impact of data distribution, layout and locality on performance; know false sharing and its impact on performance (e.g., in a cyclic mapping in a parallel loop); notion that transfer of data has fixed cost plus bit rate (irrespective of transfer from memory or inter-processor) (1 hour)
-* Comprehend Performance Metrics (Speedup): Understand how to compute speedup, and what it means.
+* Comprehend Speedup: Understand how to compute speedup, and what it means.

 ### Algorithms Topics